Werka Natural

 Each day, carefully hand-picked coffee cherries are delivered to the wet mill and are meticulously hand-sorted prior to processing to remove unripe, overripe, or damaged fruit, in order to enhance the quality and sweetness of the cup.

-The coffee is then graded by weight and spread evenly on raised African beds (screens) to dry in the sun.
+The coffee is then graded by weight and spread evenly on raised beds to dry in the sun.
 Initially, it is laid very thinly and turned regularly to ensure consistent drying and prevent over-fermentation.
 This is done very carefully to avoid damage to the fruit.

 After a few days, when the coffee has reached 25% humidity—this is called the “raisin stage”—the layers of coffee are gradually increased.
 Careful attention and control during this drying phase ensures the coffee is stable and that a clean and balanced cup profile is achieved.
 The coffee is turned constantly whilst drying to ensure that it dries evenly and consistently.
 At midday, the coffee is covered to protect it from full sun.
 It is also covered overnight to prevent damage from morning dew.